nayname/IAMY/README.md

 ---

-## 🔎 The Problem: Executable Docs and the Leap of Trust
+## 🔎 The Problem: The Leap of Trust in LLM-Driven Execution

-Modern documentation lets users **read about tasks**, but as docs become more interactive, they increasingly enable actions to be initiated directly from the interface.
-In financial or otherwise irreversible environments, this creates friction and risk.
-This creates a **"leap of trust"** problem.
-Once actions can be proposed by an LLM inside docs, users need strong guarantees about:
+As soon as real actions can be proposed by an LLM — whether in automated pipelines, internal tools, or interactive interfaces — users face a leap-of-trust problem.
+Once execution is mediated by a model, users need strong guarantees about:

 * what will happen before anything runs
 * explicit confirmation and responsibility
 * predictable, repeatable execution

+Today, these questions are often resolved implicitly at runtime by the model itself.

 IAMY addresses this by introducing a **safety-oriented execution layer** that: